What are Schwartz Rounds?

 'Small Schwartz Rounds’ have been running at the University of Plymouth since January 2017.
 These started in the Faculty of Health and Human Sciences and the Faculty of Medicine and Dentistry – now the newly merged Faculty of Health.
 They also now incorporate the Plymouth Institute of Education and the School of Law,Criminology and Government as well as Speech and Language Therapy from Plymouth Marjon University.

-Tuesday 28 April: This will take place via Zoom from 13:00–14:00; a link will be circulated to staff and students via internal email.
-Theme: 'Touched by emotional trauma'.
+Tuesday 22 September: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
+Theme: 'New experiences'.

-Tuesday 23 June: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
-Theme: 'Being vulnerable'.
+Wednesday 21 October: This will take place via Zoom from 13:00–14:30; a link will be circulated to staff and students via internal email.
+Theme: 'Courage in the workplace'.